muse-devs/globo-polen/wordpress/polen/plugins/wp-rest-api-authentication/README.txt

 You can protect api with ease and in a highly secure way using this plugin.
 It also extends the JWT(JSON Web tokens) authentication to validate the REST APIs access based on the JWT token.
 If the JWT validation is successful, it will allow accessing the requested resource else if the JWT validation is unsuccessful then it will not allow accessing the requested resource.

+The plugin also provides the feature for authentication of custom-developed REST endpoints and third-party plugin REST API endpoints like that of Woocommerce, Learndash, Buddypress, Gravity forms etc.

 = Usecases =